 In the past fiscal year, there were no occasions on which Ministerial staff made a confidential disclosure to, and/or sought confidential advice from, the Integrity Commissioner pursuant to this arrangement.
-Members are reminded to ensure that this aspect of employment of executive staff is adhered to and fulfilled.
+It is likely that this obligation has been overlooked and Ministers are reminded to ensure that this aspect of employment of executive staff is adhered to and fulfilled.

-· Deputy Heads
+Deputy Heads